tohver/Portfolio/tensorflow_Projects/Encoder Decoder Architecture/README.md

-The language dataset (english and german sentence pairs) is from http://www.manythings.org/anki/.
+The language dataset is from http://www.manythings.org/anki/.
 The original dataset consists of over 200,000 pairs of sentences in English and German.

 The following schematic ilustrated the custom translation model architecture built in this project.